 To help combat this, some enterprises lock down users’ devices so they can’t access the internet, install software, print documents remotely, and more.
 However, this makes employees, and thus the business, much less productive.
 It’s also incredibly frustrating to people just trying to do their jobs.
 As a result, users sometimes try to bypass those restrictions without understanding the implications.

-IT teams trying to harden the endpoint OS, therefore, continually struggle between security and productivity requirements, especially in 2021 when so much of the workforce is working remotely.
+IT teams trying to harden the endpoint OS, therefore, continually struggle between security and productivity requirements, especially when so much of the workforce is working remotely and BYOD has become more prevalent

 Another Way to Think About System Hardening with Perception Point Advanced Browser Security